Ventricular Septal Defect (VSD)

 How Are Ventricular Septal Defects Diagnosed?

-• a chest X-ray: a picture of the heart and surrounding organs
+- a chest X-ray: a picture of the heart and surrounding organs

-• a cardiac catheterization: this provides information about the heart's structures and the blood pressure and blood oxygen levels in its chambers.
+- a cardiac catheterization: this provides information about the heart's structures and the blood pressure and blood oxygen levels in its chambers.
 This test usually is done for a VSD only when more information is needed than the other tests can give.
 (It's sometimes also used to close certain kinds of VSDs.)

 How Are Ventricular Septal Defects Treated?

 Treatment depends on a child's age and the size, location, and severity of the VSD.
-A child with a small defect that causes no symptoms may only need to visit a cardiologist regularly to make sure that there are no other problems.
+A child with a small defect that causes no symptoms may only need to visit a cardiologist regularly to make sure there are no other problems.

-In most kids, a small defect will close on its own without surgery.
+In many kids, a small defect will close on its own without surgery.
 Some might not close, but they won't get any larger.
 Kids with small VSDs usually don't need to restrict their activities.

 Heart Surgery